nesi/support-docs/docs/Scientific_Computing/Profiling_and_Debugging/Profiler:_ARM_MAP.md

 without GUI (Express Launch).
-With the GUI the user specifies all the parameters including executables, options and parallelisation parameters in a guided form, while with the Express Launch a pre-existing script is modified. <span class="wysiwyg-color-black">The “Express Launch”, is preferable especially for jobs in complex scripts and workflows.</span>
+With the GUI the user specifies all the parameters including executables, options and parallelisation parameters in a guided form, while with the Express Launch a pre-existing script is modified.
+The “Express Launch”, is preferable especially for jobs in complex scripts and workflows.

-<span class="wysiwyg-color-black">In either case, the analysis of the
-profiling data will be undertaken in the MAP GUI.
-This conveniently provides access to different metrics and allows</span> <span class="wysiwyg-color-black">the user to navigate through different levels of details, browsing through the code, and focusing on specific functions, loops and source code lines.
-See section [MAP profile](#map-profile) below.</span>
+In either case, the analysis of the profiling data will be undertaken in the MAP GUI.
+This conveniently provides access to different metrics and allows the user to navigate through different levels of details, browsing through the code, and focusing on specific functions, loops and source code lines.
+See section [MAP profile](#map-profile) below.

-<span class="wysiwyg-color-black">There is also an [Arm Forge
-Client](https://developer.arm.com/tools-and-software/server-and-hpc/arm-architecture-tools/downloads/download-arm-forge)
-you can download to your local machine.
-Therewith you can browse through your downloaded profiling data or even start your profiling/debug tasks from remote (not described in detail here).</span>
+There is also an [Arm Forge Client](https://developer.arm.com/tools-and-software/server-and-hpc/arm-architecture-tools/downloads/download-arm-forge) you can download to your local machine.
+Therewith you can browse through your downloaded profiling data or even start your profiling/debug tasks from remote (not described in detail here).

-<span class="wysiwyg-color-black">**Note:** If you want to use the GUI
-on the NeSI systems, please remember to start your ssh session using X11 forwarding (e.g. using the `ssh -Y` option).</span>
+**Note:** If you want to use the GUI on the NeSI systems, please remember to start your ssh session using X11 forwarding (e.g. using the `ssh -Y` option).

 # MAP “Express Launch”